Brooder-Tech/VanityGPT-API-Examples/README.md

 </div>

 # VanityGPT-API-Examples
-How to use and integrate the Vanity GPT API
+VanityGPT API is a simple-to-use Solana wallet address creator.
+It allows you to use everything VanityGPT.com offers including custom characters at the start, end or different combinations at both ends.

 <!-- GETTING STARTED -->
 ## Getting Started

 There are no packages or libraries that need to be installed to call the Vanity GPT API.

 We have tried to make everything as simple as possible, offering only a few calls and parameters to ensure you get the responses you expect.

-You will however need to obtain a API Key with you can apply for on our <a href="https://api.vanitygpt.com/" alt="" target="_blank">application page</a>
+You will however need to obtain a API Key Request an API key via

 ### Prerequisites